-Everyone has heard about the massive breach of 21.5 million identities stolen from the Office of Personnel Management in an attack that was revealed in June of 2015.
+Everyone has heard about the massive breach of 21.5 million identities stolen from the Office of Personnel Management in an attack that was revealed in June 2015.
 Any person who underwent a security clearance would be in the OPM database.
-The sensitivity of the information is immense as it contains personal information commonly used to identify you: mother’s maiden name, birthdate, place of birth, educational and work history, information about your family and your SSN.
+The sensitivity of the information is immense as it contains personal information commonly used to identify you: your mother’s maiden name, birthdate, place of birth, educational and work history, information about your family, and your SSN.

-Many financial and health websites use challenge questions and answers to identify yourself when resetting a password, updating account credentials or simply logging in from another computer.
+Many financial and health websites use challenge questions and answers to identify yourself when resetting a password, updating account credentials, or simply logging in from another computer.
 It’s feared that hackers in possession of the OPM data could use that information to hijack sensitive accounts and gain access to financial information.

 Change your challenge and identification questions

 Take the time to identify your banking, financial services, and bill payment websites, changing the following: